Matt Darr

-Matthew Darr (born July 2, 1992) is a former American football punter.
+Matthew Darr (born July 2, 1992) is an American former professional football player who was a punter in the National Football League (NFL).
 He was signed by the Miami Dolphins as an undrafted free agent in 2015.
-He played college football at Tennessee.
+He played college football for the Tennessee Volunteers.

 College career

-Darr spent five seasons at Tennessee from 2010-2014 under head coaches Derek Dooley and Butch Jones.
+Darr spent five seasons at Tennessee from 2010 to 2014 under head coaches Derek Dooley and Butch Jones.

 Professional career

 Miami Dolphins

 Darr signed with the Miami Dolphins on May 2, 2015.
 He won the punting competition over veteran punter Brandon Fields.
+He was named to the PFWA All-Rookie Team.

 On September 2, 2017, Darr was waived by the Dolphins.

 Buffalo Bills

 On November 27, 2018, Darr signed with the Buffalo Bills.

 New York Jets

 On May 20, 2019, Darr signed with the New York Jets.
 He was released on August 31, 2019.